Protecting Your Rights In Child Custody And Support Cases

 To work with an experienced, compassionate family law attorney, contact our attorneys online or call 410-740-1180.

 Putting Children’s Best Interests First

 In Maryland courts, providing stability for the children is the main concern when it comes to child custody decisions.
 There are two types of custody that will need to be decided, including:

-- Legal custody: The right to make major decisions involving education, religious upbringing, discipline, medical care and other matters concerning a child’s welfare.
+- Legal custody: This is the right to make major decisions involving education, religious upbringing, discipline, medical care and other matters concerning a child’s welfare.
 If you can effectively co-parent with your spouse/partner, joint legal custody may be the right choice for you.
 If not, there are other options available.

-- Physical custody: Who will provide a home for the child and make day-to-day decisions when the child is under his or her care.
+- Physical custody: This determines who will provide a home for the child and make day-to-day decisions when the child is under their care.
 Usually both parents are able to provide a home for the children, and shared physical custody is the right choice.
 When that is not possible, there are other options available.

-Margaret Oliver is an experienced mediator and litigator and helps her clients work together cooperatively.
+Margaret and Lauren are experienced mediators and litigators and help their clients work together cooperatively.
 This benefits divorcing parents, since they will likely have to work together in the future for the benefit of their children.
-If your spouse is being unreasonable in custody demands, however, Margaret can represent you in court, ensuring your rights and those of your children are safe.
+If your spouse is being unreasonable in custody demands, however, Margaret and Lauren can represent you in court and work to ensure that your rights and those of your children are safe.

 Contact A Columbia Parental Rights Lawyer Today

-Even if you and your spouse can work together on a custody plan, an attorney like Margaret Oliver can make sure you do not give away any parental rights.
-To arrange a consultation, contact her online or call 410-740-1180.
+Even if you and your spouse can work together on a custody plan, attorneys like Margaret and Lauren can make sure that you do not give away any parental rights.
+To arrange a consultation, contact us online or call 410-740-1180.